Intro to Element Types

 Data Elements

-Data elements include grouping tables, pivot tables and visualizations built directly from a data source.
-A workbook can contain a variety data elements derived from multiple data sources.
+Data elements include tables, pivot tables, and visualizations built directly from a data source.
+A document can contain a variety of data elements derived from multiple data sources.
+For more information see Intro to Data Elements.

 Screen_Shot_2021-05-13_at_3.08.18_PM_copy.png